CFY98/Ashveil/README.md

 - Health bars — colour-coded, dynamic health bars for both player and enemies
 - ASCII art titles — stylised banners for each level, game start, and both endings
 - Multiple branching paths — decisions in Level One and Two lead to different encounters and alter the ending

+# ⚔️ Combat System
+Combat is trivia-based.
+Each round, you:
+- Choose to Fight or Use Item
+- If you fight, a multiple-choice trivia question is displayed
+- Answer correctly → deal random damage (1–100) to the enemy
+- Answer incorrectly → take that damage yourself

 # 🎮 How to Play
 Prerequisites